 Home Theater Features

-Soundbar Speaker: Complement your HD flat-panel television with the Sonos
+Soundbar Speaker: Complement your flat-panel television with the Sonos

 PlayBar soundbar speaker for rich, room-filling HiFi sound.
 The Sonos PlayBar is

 simple to setup, control, and expand.
-It requires only three cable connections;
+It requires only two cable connections -

 cable/satellite, Blu-ray/DVD player, video game system, etc. The Sonos PlayBar